escherize/PR-watcher/NOTES.md

-- Need the branch name
+- Need to display api error
-- Add a button to refresh an individual PR